w33ts/dank-memer-wiki/Items/Fishing.md

 Each creature has a specific time UTC that it is available, a certain <a href="/Items/Fishing/Creatures#ByLocation" target="_blank">location</a> it can be found, and most have at least one variant you can catch.
 Check out a complete list of the possible creatures, their times, locations, and variants <a href="/Items/Fishing/Creatures" target="_blank">here</a>.

 ## Fish Tank Decorations {: #Decorations}
-If you want to save a few of your favorite fish, you can put them in your <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishTank" target="_blank">fish tank</a>.
+If you want to save a few of your favorite fish, you can put them in one of your <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishTank" target="_blank">fish tanks</a>.
+You can own up to 5 fish tanks, and each tank can hold up to 5 fish if you upgrade the Aquarium Keeper Skill.
+To own more than one tank, purchase more from the <a href="/Bot-features/Currency-Commands/Basic-Commands#FishingShop" target="_blank">Fish Shop</a>.

 To put a fish in your tank, use the `/fish buckets` command.
 Select a bucket, then a fish, and click move.
-To remove a fish from your tank, use the `/fish tank` command.
-Press the manage button, select a fish, and click remove.
+To remove a fish from your tank, use the `/fish tank` command, go to the tank that has the fish, press the manage button, select a fish, and click remove.

 You can also get decorations to put in your fish tank from the `/fish season` and `/fish shop`.
 Your tank can hold a limited number of fish and decorations, but if you upgrade <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills#Nature" target="_blank">the Aquarium Keeper skill</a>, you can increase what the tank can hold.